UM-Dearborn Canvas Policies

 Canvas course enrollment is automatically updated from Banner four times per day.

-Faculty must be assigned to the course by the Office of Registration & Records (via department administration) to get access to the course Canvas site.
+Faculty must be assigned to the course by the Office of the Registrar (via department administration) to get access to the course Canvas site.
 Faculty removed from an instructor role in Banner will only be removed from the Canvas site on either the first day of the semester, the day following the end of the add-drop period, or two weeks before the start of the course evaluation period.

 Students must successfully register for the course (not the waitlist) to get access to the course Canvas site.